plaid/plaid-java/README.md

 There are two main dependencies (of course automatically managed by Maven):

 1. [Apache HTTPComponents Client](http://hc.apache.org/httpcomponents-client-ga/index.html).
 One reason for this, besides it being a nice library, is that the native JDK HttpUrlConnection doesn't have support for the HTTP Patch method, that is required by the Plaid API.
-The bindings are, however, designed so that you can replace HTTPComponents client with the client library of your choice, by creating a different implementation of the HttpDelegate interface.
+The bindings are, however, designed so that you can replace HTTPComponents client with the HTTP library of your choice, by creating a different implementation of the HttpDelegate interface.

 2. The [Jackson JSON Parser](http://jackson.codehaus.org/).